ermiasgelaye/Yelp-Challenge/README.md

 Detail Project Question:

-* Which restaurants or categories are getting top reviews?
-Business with most numbers of positive reviews, review with more than 3 stars
+* Which restaurants are getting top rating and reviews?
+Business with most numbers of reviews, and rating with more than 3 rating
-* Which restaurants or categories are getting bad reviews?
-Business with most numbers of negative reviews, Review with just 1 star
+* Which restaurants are getting bad ratings and reviews?
+Business with lower number of reviwes, and rating less than 2
 * What average rating resturants getting per cities ?
 * Correlation between review count and star rating ?
 * Linear regression between review count and star rating ?